buildkite/docs/pages/agent/clusters.md

 1. Enter a key and description.
 1. Select _Create Queue_.

-### Pause a queue

-Pausing a queue will prevent jobs from being dispatched to agents associated with that queue.
-This may affect builds targeting the paused queue.

-To pause a queue:
-1. Navigate to your cluster’s _Queues_.
-1. Click on the queue you wish to pause.
-1. Click _Edit_.
-1. Under _Queue Management_, click _Pause Queue_.
-1. Enter an optional note in the dialog if needed, and confirm that you wish to pause the queue.

-To resume the queue again, click Resume Queue.

 ### Connect agents to a cluster

 Agents are associated with a cluster through the cluster’s agent tokens.